 All posts by Dr. Marantz | Dr. Marantz’s Profile

-Robert Marion, M.D., is chief of genetics and developmental medicine in the department of pediatrics at Albert Einstein College of Medicine and The Children’s Hospital at Montefiore, and director of Einstein’s Children’s Evaluation and Rehabilitation Center.
+Robert Marion, M.D., is chief, genetic medicine, department of pediatrics at Albert Einstein College of Medicine and The Children’s Hospital at Montefiore Medical Center.
 He is author of Genetic Rounds: A Doctor’s Encounters in the Field that Revolutionized Medicine.

 All posts by Dr. Marion | Dr. Marion’s Profile